ajcrites/team-stanton/_posts/2015-03-23-beyond-git-flow.markdown

 #### Merging the branch

-When the ticket is complete, the developer should run `git rebase develop` before pushing the completed code to the feature branch.
+When the ticket is complete, the developer should pull `develop` to get any new commits, then `git rebase develop` from the **feature** branch before pushing the completed code to the feature branch.
 Rebasing helps us minimize merge conflicts.

 Go to GitHub and open a pull request from your branch into `develop`.
 You should add an animated GIF to the pull request comments that shows the feature working as expected.
 We use [LICEcap](http://www.cockos.com/licecap/) to create animated GIFs from a simulator.
 You also should attach this animated GIF to the appropriate JIRA ticket.
 In the future, we'll automate the JIRA attachment, but for now this is double duty.